Personality Colours is a short personality questionnaire that assigns colours to the most important character traits.

 - Incorrect approach – What is the worst way for your colleagues and superiors to approach you?
 Which tasks suit you less?
 What demotivates you?
 Which leadership style does not work for you?

-Example style of work of the ‘uniting leader’
+Example style of work of a ‘uniting leader’